ayshiff/my-open-source-journey/docs/xlayers#395.md

 ### Update the code generation page

-As this page already includes a way to switch between frameworks, my first suggestion was to remove the frameworks tab bar and replace it with a simple dropdown component which will be much more unobtrusive and it will not disturb the user.
-(And we also save space for the code editor).
+As this page **already includes** a way to switch between frameworks, my first suggestion was to remove the frameworks tab bar and replace it with a simple dropdown component which will be much more **unobtrusive** and it will not disturb the user.
+And we also **save space** for the code editor !

 <p align="center">
 <img